 First and foremost; I am an internet, ICT and GNU/Linux enthusiast!
 Growing up alongside home-computing I keenly followed the opportunities ICT brought us ever since.
 I love to run my own virtualized web/email/NAS servers and am ever intrigued by professional IT in a broad sense.
-Topics such as *nix server automation, (distributed) networking, big-data analysis, etc. - fascinate me, at the same time acknowledging the (privacy) risks involved in connecting information systems.
+Topics such as *nix server automation, (distributed) networking, big-data analysis, etc. - fascinate me, while I - at the same time - acknowledge the (privacy) risks involved in the current trend to connect information systems on a large scale.

 Professionally; I think to have struck the right balance between a progressive attitude and conservative morals, that reflect in an innovative, but nevertheless solid, work ethos.
 Although I am not shy of sinking my teeth into tasks independently, I thrive in cooperative teams that value discussion, acknowledging various perspectives (from various stakeholders), to determine strategy.